openworld42/JavaTemplate/README.md

 I have been using/growing this for fast setups of my own projects over years, starting with 500-1000 (or even 2500) lines of code from the beginning, concentrating on the project needs - and not repeat the somewhat boring tasks.
-I tried to keep it simple but functional, thus reducing unneccessary complexity.
+I tried to keep it simple but functional, thus reducing unnecessary complexity.

-And yes, it's all source under your hood/needs, not a framework to live with.
+And yes, it's all source under your hood/needs, not a framework to live with, and no dependencies.
-It's a template, you modify it, delete the unneccessary parts, and start with some infrastructure from the very beginning.
+It's a template, you modify it, delete the unnecessary parts, and start with some infrastructure from the very beginning.
 Use the saved time for other things you like.

 ### Javadocs / API
 Download (or clone) the JavaTemplate project, if downloaded as a zip file extract it.
 Open the API with your browser: